-General safety provisions are fully described in second and third national report of Tajikistan.
+General safety provisions are fully described in second, third and fourth national reports of Tajikistan.
 There are no outstanding changes up to the moment.

 SECTION G. SAFETY OF SPENT FUEL MANAGEMENT.

 This section containing articles 4-10 is not applicable to Tajikistan.